appium/appium/README.md

 appium plugin install <plugin-name>
 # Install any plugin from npm
 appium plugin install --source=npm <plugin-name>
+# See documentation for installation from other sources

 # List already installed plugins
 appium plugin list --installed
 # Update a plugin (it must be already installed)
+# This will NOT update the major version, in order to prevent breaking changes
 appium plugin update <plugin-name>
+# Update a plugin to the most recent version (may include breaking changes)
+appium plugin update <plugin-name> --unsafe
 # Uninstall a plugin
 appium plugin uninstall <plugin-name>
 ```